TimSnaith/OnePoint-API-Documentation/README.md

 # OnePoint API
 Welcome to the OnePoint API Documentation.
 This is for general use of OnePoint Global's Open API available on the end point https://api.1pt.mobi/gateway, which contains a limited copy of the documentation.

-The API is offers RESTful access to a set of capabilities that allow access to a global SMS network.
+The API offers RESTful access to a set of capabilities that allow access to a global SMS network.

 ## Working with OnePoint's API
 OnePoint's API requires authentication to be achieved to gain a session that is then used for subsequent requests to the API.
-It is then recommended that you discard the session in a propper manner.
+It is then recommended that you discard the session in a proper manner.

 ### Authentication
 Authentication is done using the following API: